TrixxerTrix/sork/README.md

 # sork
-script-hub, basically lunarian ss v2 i allow modification of the script but making more "overpowered" versions i shall not allow
+script-hub, basically lunarian sh v2 i allow modification of the script but making more "overpowered" versions i shall not allow

 uses a new json system for redirections of scripts